zoetyu/workshop-ws-04-24-chrome-extension/README.md

 }
 ```

-## Debugging Steps
+## Debugging Steps :bug:
 1. What kind of file?
 JS, JSON, CSS?
     * JS: is everything in the right place, is the function completed?
     * JSON: probably missing a comma or you adding something in the wrong spot.
 Are things in the arrays they should be?
 How about in the objects?
-    * CSS: You know how to do this.
+    * CSS: You know how to do this!
 2. Did you refresh the extension?
+Remember chrome://extensions/ !
-3. Run it on [Dartmouth](https://home.dartmouth.edu/).
+3. Run it on [Dartmouth.edu](https://home.dartmouth.edu/).
 (Some websites don't play nice.)

 # Add Functionality :star:

-## Manifest File
+## Manifest File :boom:
 To start with creating any Chrome extension, we need a ```manifest.json``` file.

 :floppy_disk: In your workshop directory, create ```manifest.json``` and add the following code block: